Cy1603/FindMyFirstHome/Readme.md

 Built with:
 Android Studio

+For more information of this Android app, read the SRS document in the documentation folder.

 Authors:
 Xavier Tan, Ang Hao Jie, Ryan Tiong, Lee Chong yu, Tan Soo Yong.
+(View their profile at 'contributors' tab)